 The best way I can describe the “standard” edition Lagavulin 16 year scotch is that it smells like standing on the Scottish seashore while holding a cedar chest and tastes like licking a granite rock that spends half its life submerged in the waves.
 With the Nick Offerman version, there’s some distinct differences.

 As you might expect with five less years in the barrel, the aroma isn’t nearly as pungent as the “full strength” version.
 It’s much closer to a standard traditional scotch whisky, with the peat smell more in the forefront and less of that briny aroma.
 It almost smells buttery with a little bit of vanilla mixed in, and some of the same aromas that you’d get from a burned out campfire.
 Missing from the aroma is much of the depth and that cedar aroma — it’s lighter and sweeter.

 The primary flavors I get from the whisky are the usual Scottish elements, namely peat smoke and wet dirt.
-But once that sledgehammer attack of flavor starts to dissipate there’s some delicate details that creep in around the edges.
+But once that initial flavor starts to dissipate there’s some delicate details that creep in around the edges.
 Specifically, I can taste some orange citrus flavors combined with clove and fresh cut grass.
 It’s light and fresh — like someone took a bottle of Glenmorangie and cranked it up to 11.

 Like with most other delicate whiskies, the added ice has a negative impact on the flavor.
 While the bolder peat flavors remain and come through unscathed, the more delicate aspects get lost in the battle with the ice cube — gone forever.

 At this point, the spirit is pretty much just a plain old standard scotch whisky.
 There’s nothing much fancy going on here and nothing below the surface.
 That doesn’t mean it’s bad — it’s still a damn fine scotch — but there’s nothing special going on anymore.